Please enter search term here.

 As a group these Ultra High Performance All-Season tires do a pretty good job when it comes to dry and wet roads.
 We're looking forward to conducting snow and ice testing in the coming winter season to find out if they really can do it all.

-The Bridgestone Potenza RE970AS Pole Position continues to set the standard for the Ultra High Performance All-Season category with an excellent blend of handling, road manners and overall dry and wet traction.
-The Continental ExtremeContact DWS also delivers a great blend of road and track manners, and is known for also delivering good winter weather traction.
-Goodyear's Eagle F1 Asymmetric All-Season is one of the most responsive tires in the category, and we look forward to evaluating its winter weather traction in the coming months.
-The Pirelli P Zero Nero All Season rounds out the group with reasonable ride and handling, but doesn't have quite the wet traction we remember from past tests.
+The Bridgestone Potenza RE970AS Pole Position continues to set the "three-season" standard for the Ultra High Performance All-Season category with an excellent blend of handling, road manners and overall dry and wet traction.
+But this tire falls well short of the other tires when it comes to wintertime traction.
+The Continental ExtremeContact DWS also delivers a great blend of road and track manners, and also provides very good traction in the snow.
+Goodyear's Eagle F1 Asymmetric All-Season is one of the most responsive tires in the category, while offering adequate winter weather traction.
+The Pirelli P Zero Nero All Season rounds out the group with reasonable ride and handling, along with good snow traction.
+But it doesn't seem to have quite the wet traction we remember from past tests, however.

 Bridgestone Potenza RE970AS Pole Position (Ultra High Performance All-Season): The Potenza RE970AS Pole Position is Bridgestone's flagship Ultra High Performance All-Season tire developed for drivers looking to combine high speed capability with all-season traction for sophisticated sports cars, sporty coupes and high performance sedans.
 The Potenza RE970AS Pole Position is designed to provide predictable handling, traction and control on dry and wet roads, as well as in light snow.
 Read more.